Annapolis Middle School At-A-Glance

 - Teachers have created increased intervention opportunities for students needing additional help

-- Ongoing implementation of “Caring Communities” to provide a network of support and an adult mentor for all students
+- Ongoing implementation of “IB Communities” to provide a network of support and an adult mentor for all students

 - Commitment towards a school-wide focus on positive student behaviors through PBIS